Do you want a cookie?

 As a gardener, you can contribute to the preservation of old varieties.
 Cultivation is the best way to preserve old seeds and the genetic resource.

-Now it's up to us gardeners
+Now It’s up to Us Gardeners

-Although these regulations facilitate access to seeds of some old varieties, their cultivation is more or less in the hands of private gardeners and conservation initiatives.
+Although these regulations facilitate access to seeds of some heirloom varieties, their cultivation is more or less in the hands of private gardeners and conservation initiatives.
 For economic reasons, they are usually not suitable for commercial cultivation.
 This is due to the significantly lower yield and the requirements of the food retail trade.
 Only a limited number of specific varieties are offered in supermarkets, so farmers often have little leeway in their choice of varieties if they want to sell their product.
-Unfortunately, many of the characteristics of old varieties do not meet consumer requirements.
+Unfortunately, many of the characteristics of heirloom varieties do not meet consumer requirements.
 An old country cucumber variety with a bitter, slightly thicker skin and small spines is less popular than the light-skinned, mild cucumber.
 Here, supermarket standards have strongly influenced consumer wishes and expectations regarding the taste, shape and appearance of fruit and vegetables.
-Bringing the old variety back to life requires curiosity and openness to the unknown.
+Bringing the heirloom variety back to life requires curiosity and openness to the unknown.

-Old varieties are currently being preserved in two ways: One way is the conservation of seed samples in gene banks (ex-situ conservation).
+Heirloom varieties are currently being preserved in two ways: One way is the conservation of seed samples in gene banks (ex-situ conservation).
 The problem with this is that the seed is "statically preserved".
 There is no conservation breeding to preserve the variety.
 This means that the plants cannot adapt to changing environmental conditions without cultivation!
 This entails the risk that the genetic potential of a variety is reduced or even lost.

 Continuous cultivation (on-farm maintenance) is therefore very important in order to promote the development of a variety in interaction with its environment.
 This allows the varieties to adapt to specific conditions.
 This not only keeps the cultural heritage alive with all the knowledge about cultivation and propagation, but also creates access to seeds of old varieties.
 There are already several projects that are committed to the on-farm conservation of old varieties.
 At the moment, these are mainly conservation initiatives by private individuals or NGOs that are trying to preserve as many varieties as possible.
 These are also usually places where you can obtain high-quality seeds of old varieties.